phoenixframework/phoenix_live_view/guides/server/uploads.md

 can be temporarily disabled by setting `code_reloader: false` in `config/dev.exs`.

 Besides the above, this approach also has limitations in production.
-If you are running multiple instances of your application, the uploaded file will be store only in one of the instances.
+If you are running multiple instances of your application, the uploaded file will be stored only in one of the instances.
 Any request routed to the other machine will ultimately fail.